Animal or Plant?

 - How Did That Get In My Lunchbox? by Chris Butterworth

-crop: a cultivated plant that is grown as food, especially a grain, fruit, or vegetable
+crop: a cultivated plant that is grown and harvested, especially a grain, fruit, or vegetable

 farmer: person who owns or manages a farm, cultivates land or crops, or raises animals